nathan-andosen/html-parser/README.md

 ### Not supported

-* CDATA in html is not supported, if requested, it can be added
+* CDATA in html is not supported

 # How to use